drbarzaga/React-Frontend-Toolkit-CLI/README.md

 ## ❤️ Support

-If you find this collection helpful, please consider giving it a star ⭐ on GitHub.
+If you find this project interesting, please consider giving it a star ⭐ on GitHub.
 Your support is greatly appreciated!

 You can also support me by buying me a coffee: